 If the IRS considers the transaction to be "controlled" and not arm's length, it might calculate the taxes as if the transaction were neutral (at arm's length).

 Avoiding Conflict of Interest.
 An arm's-length transaction can be used to avoid the appearance of a conflict of interest or to keep the relationship "business-like" so the personal relationship is not affected.
 If a conflict of interest is discovered, it can void a contract.

 In these tough real estate buying and selling times, real estate purchases have been more closely scrutinized.
 An arm's-length transaction is required in real estate deals to assure that the property is being sold at fair market value, not at some artificially low price.

 In fact, Fannie Mae requires an affidavit of the arm's-length transaction in short sales, to prevent family members or co-business owners from making special deals.
 The affidavit requires the parties to confirm that there are no hidden terms or special understandings in the sale and that there are no family, marriage, or commercial connections between the buyer and seller.
-Any violation of this affidavit is considered as mortgage fraud.

 Is an Arm's-Length Transaction Really Possible in a Family Business?

 Tim and his father Karl had an arm's-length relationship when they worked in the family business that they jointly owned.
-They never talked business at home and they treated each other at work as colleagues rather than father and son.
+They never talked about business at home and they treated each other at work as colleagues rather than father and son.